-DeSantis thanks Trump after winning Florida’s governor race
+Trump tweet: DeSantis showed courage in Florida governor win

 - A night of firsts: Historic results of Election Day 2018

+Republicans have now won the governor’s office six consecutive times.
+The Capitol will enter its third decade under complete Republican rule when DeSantis takes office in January.

-Gillum had built a lot of enthusiasm around his campaign and led in most polls leading up to the final week of the election.
+Gillum trailed by about 1 percentage point and fewer than 80,000 votes when he conceded.
+He had built a lot of enthusiasm around his campaign and led in most polls leading up to the final week of the election.

 But that’s when Trump came to Florida — twice — to boost turnout for DeSantis.

-It’s the second time this year Trump’s arrival in Florida helped save DeSantis, who was considered an underdog when he entered the governor’s race in January against a better-known and better funded Republican opponent.

-But Trump injected himself into the race, tweeting his support for DeSantis and holding a rally for him before the primary.
-DeSantis easily defeated Republican Agriculture Commissioner Adam Putnam despite failing to lay out a plan of what he would do if elected.
+Trump, who carried Florida in his presidential win, also helped save DeSantis in the GOP primary, when he entered the race as an underdog against a better-known and better funded Republican opponent.
+Trump tweeted his support and held a rally, and DeSantis easily defeated Republican Agriculture Commissioner Adam Putnam, despite failing to lay out a plan of what he would do if elected.

-He told supports the “political and media classes” had been eager to write his political obituary.
+DeSantis, 40, said the “political and media classes” had been eager to write his political obituary.

-“On Election Day, it’s the voice of the people that roars,” DeSantis said.
+“On Election Day, it’s the voice of the people that roars,” he said.
 Election Day “is the one day the elites don’t call the shots … and they don’t set the agenda.”

-DeSantis ran as a political outsider despite serving three terms in Congress and running for U.S. Senate in 2016 before dropping out of the race when Republican Sen. Marco Rubio decided to run for re-election.
+DeSantis presented himself as a political outsider despite serving three terms in Congress and running for U.S. Senate in 2016.
+He dropped out of that race when Republican Sen. Marco Rubio decided to run for re-election.

 “Ron DeSantis has made a career out of protecting citizens.
 He did it in the military, he did it as a prosecutor and now he will do it as governor,” said Brevard County Sheriff Wayne Ivey.
 “We’re excited to get this thing done.
 It’s been a long political season.”

-Gillum, 39, told his supporters he wasn’t going away.
+Gillum, 39, told his supporters he’s not going away.

 “We have a choice to make tomorrow morning.
 Are we going to wake up and bask in sorrow and defeat, or are we going to get up and reassert ourselves to the mission at hand?
 Are we going to get up and fight for the things we believe in?
 Are we going to get up and say we still deserve our seat at our table?”

-Note: This story has been corrected to show that Republicans have won six, not seven, consecutive governor races.